JacquemontLab/MCNV2-Mendelian-CNV-Validation/README.md

 ## Overview

-MCNV2 is an R package for the validation and annotation of Mendelian CNVs.
+MCNV2 is an R package for the validation and annotation of CNVs from parent-child trios.
 It provides tools for preprocessing CNV data, gene annotation, and visualization via a Shiny app.

 ---